ibm-cloud-docs/watsonxdata/salesforce_conn.md

  | Catalog name | Enter the name of the catalog.
 This catalog is automatically associated with your data source. |
  | Create | Click Create to create the data source. |
  {: caption="Register data source" caption-side="bottom"}

+Each new Salesforce connection is slow due to native data discovery.
+To optimize the performance, the Flight server pools these connections and reuses them for up to 10 minutes.
+{: note}

 ## Limitations for SQL statements
 {: #connector_limitations}